treeman2000/CC1M-Adv-CF/README.md

 ## CC1M-adv-C
 ### Dataset Description
 We generate highly transferable adversarial examples by perturbing inputs in a way that affects multiple classification models simultaneously.
-We selected 4 mainstream adversarially trained models from the RobustBench library for generating adversarial examples, which include various architectures and defence methods, as detailed below:
+We selected 4 mainstream adversarially trained models from the RobustBench library for generating adversarial examples, which include various architectures and defence methods.
+The following table shows the models we used.
 | model name | paper |
 | --- | --- |
 | Swin-L | A comprehensive study on robustness of image classification models: Benchmarking and rethinking |